- Last updated:

 Yes, all artists must hold a current permit issued by the Sunshine Coast Council.

-If the artist is under 18 years of age, the application form must be signed by a parent/guardian and both parties must attend an interview with a council officer.
+If the artist is under 18 years of age, the application form must be signed by a parent/guardian.
 Additionally, if the artist is under 16 years of age, council requires the parent/guardian to provide supervision during street performance activities.

 The permit application fee for an adult during the period from 1 August 2016 to 31 July 2017 is $78.00.
 The permit application fee for artists under the age of 18 years during the period from 1 August 2016 to 31 July 2017 is $36.00.
 The permit application fee for not-for-profit organisations is free.
 (The applicant must be the not-for-profit organisation, not an individual).
 The application fee is non-refundable.